Struggling to justify the costs of health cover? The government tax rebate may help make private health insurance more affordable.

 The term ‘dependent child’ is used to help determine your private health insurance entitlement.
 This term is defined under the Private Health Insurance Act 2017 as either:

-The classification for a ‘dependent’ child will vary from fund to fund and will have an impact on your policy and the premiums you pay.
-Some health funds for example, consider a policyholder’s child a dependent until they turn 18.
-Others will consider the age to be 21 or 22.
-Once the child reaches the set cut-off age, some funds will class them as a student dependent or an adult dependent.
+The classification for a 'dependent' child will vary from fund to fund and will have an impact on your policy and the premiums you pay.
+Some health funds, for example, consider a policyholder's child a dependent until they turn 18.
+Others will consider the age to be 31.
+Once the child reaches the set cut-off age, some funds will classify them as a student dependent or an adult dependent.
+If you have a dependent child under your private health insurance cover, it's important to note that they are not considered to have a share of the cost of the family policy, and therefore, they won't be income tested.
+This means any income your dependent child does make will not have an impact on your health insurance tax rebate.

 How do I claim the rebate?